SaibotFlow/marax-monitor/README.md

  The *marax_monitor.ino* is my first solution.
 I used an Arduino Nano for that.

- The *marax_monitor_wemo_wlan.ino* is a more smart solution.
+ The *marax_monitor_wemos_wlan.ino* is a more smart solution.
 In that case smart means: It sends a push notification when the machine is ready (not  hot).
 For me the machine is ready when:

  `data.steamTemp == data.targetSteamTemp && data.hxTemp > 90 && initialPushSent == false`